 The Voice account saves all of these texts on the website in a searchable, well-organized format (just like Gmail).

 A Google Voice number can be used to hide a user’s personal number from their business contacts.
-By publicizing a business’ Voice number and having all calls to it automatically forwarded to personal phones, business owners and employees can answer business calls on their own devices, without ever revealing their personal numbers to customers.
+By publicizing a Voice number and having all calls to it automatically forwarded to personal phones, business owners and employees can answer business calls on their own devices, without ever revealing their personal numbers to customers.

-”I started using it because as I started to grow and advertise, I had more unsolicited calls, and calls at inappropriate times.
+“I’ve used Google Voice for the past year for my business,” says Virginia Roberts of The Heartographer.
+“I started using it because as I started to grow and advertise, I had more unsolicited calls, and calls at inappropriate times.
 I didn’t want my personal cell or my home landline numbers printed so visibly.”

 Robert’s solution was to publish the Voice number as her business number, and have those calls forwarded to her cell and landline numbers.
 Google also lets users set restrictions on when calls get forwarded.